Hindu Conceptualism -

 1. Conceptions, Not Energy, Are Foundational

 Reality does not emerge from energy or matter.
 It originates from ontologically real conceptions that are structured expressions of awareness.
-Energy is not the root, but an effect within the cascade.
+Energy is not the root, but an expression within the cascade.

 2. Conceptions Are Not Mental: They Are Cosmic